My life fluctuates between the acceptance of delayed pleasure and the need for instant gratification.

 - The chicken gives off a fair bit of liquid as it cooks, so you'll notice that things inside the bowl are a lot soupier than you left them.

 - Lift the chicken out of the broth and transfer to a bowl until cool enough to handle.
 Strain the broth from the vegetables, reserving each separately.

-- Shred the chicken, either by hand or with (my personal favorite) a stand mixer.
+- Shred the chicken, either by hand with tongs or forks, or with a stand mixer.

 - Divide into meal-size portions as appropriate for your needs and freeze until ready to use.

 - Thaw in the refrigerator overnight before reheating on the stovetop or adding to soups, enchilada or burrito fillings, or whatever magical meal you have planned.